WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Ad-Blocker: Blocks most online Ads and Trackers

-Make sure you don't have any VPNs turned on during the installation even when using the madNS Config Profile.
+Make sure you don't have any VPNs turned on during the installation even when using the madNS Config Profile as you need to setup the VPN.

 ## Installation Guide